-After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in Module/Week 1.
+After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

-Research Paper: Topic Selection
+Research Paper: Topic Selection Assignment

-Research Paper: Thesis, Outline, and Bibliography
+Research Paper: Thesis, Outline, and Bibliography Assignment

 The student will write a thesis, outline, and bibliography based on the unique topic selected from the list of topics within the course.
 The bibliography must include at least 5 references in addition to the course textbooks and the Bible.
-(Outcomes: A, B, C, D)
+(CLOs: A, B, C, D)

-Analysis Paper (3)
+Analysis Paper Assignments (3)